 As part of your divorce, are you receiving all or part of your former spouse’s 401-K?
-You may have an opportunity to take cash out of the account without paying the IRS’s 10% penalty (on funds withdrawn prior to age 59.5)?
-To take advantage of this, when dividing a 401-K in a divorce, have the portion you need, paid directly from the account to you.
+You may have an opportunity to take cash out of the account without paying the IRS’s 10% penalty (on funds withdrawn prior to age 59.5).
+To take advantage of divorce and 401K benefits, when dividing a 401-K in a divorce, have the portion you need, paid directly from the account to you.
 It does not need to be the full amount that you are receiving.
 You do not want to roll it into an IRA and then take it out because then you will be subject to the penalty.

 Am I suggesting that retirement plans are a good source of cash when going through a divorce?
 Let me be clear.
 No, I am not suggesting that at all.
 I simply want to share that if you have a cash need and it makes the most sense to take it from a retirement account, the IRS does give you an opportunity to take money without penalty.
 Keep in mind, though, if the funds are in a pre-tax account, they will still be taxable when withdrawn.
 The plan administrator will withhold taxes when the distribution is made.
 However, it may not be enough to cover your tax liability, depending on your marginal tax rate, so you’ll want to plan accordingly.